rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Palo_Alto_Firewall_from_Slack/help.md

 # Description

-This workflow accepts a Slack command containing an IP address.
-This IP address will be checked against a pre-defined address group in a Palo Alto firewall to determine if the IP address is present or not.
-It is assumed that this address group will be used to store IP addresses for a block policy.
+This workflow accepts a Slack command containing an IP address or domain.
+This object will be checked against a pre-defined address group in a Palo Alto firewall to determine if the object is present or not.
+It is assumed that this address group will be used to store address objects for a block policy.
 A message with the results will be returned.

 Sample Slack Trigger Commands:

 `@Rapid7 InsightConnect block-status 198.51.100.100`

+`@Rapid7 InsightConnect block-host example.com`

 # Key Features